De La Salle Green Archers and Lady Archers

-The De La Salle Green Archers (also known simply as the Green Archers) are the men's varsity teams representing De La Salle University in the Philippines.
-The women's varsity teams are generally referred to as the De La Salle Lady Archers.
-The school's varsity teams participate in the University Athletic Association of the Philippines, among others.
-La Salle is represented in the high school level by De La Salle Zobel, and are known as the Zobel Junior Archers.
+The De La Salle Green Archers and Lady Archers are the varsity teams representing De La Salle University in the University Athletic Association of the Philippines, among other leagues.
+The "Green Archer" is the traditional university mascot.
+While the university's teams are collectively referred to as the Green Archers and Lady Archers, each team carries a specific moniker that references the sport that they play.
+At the high school level, the university is represented by De La Salle Santiago Zobel School's varsity program called the Zobel Junior Archers and Lady Junior Archers.

 Athletic history

+Team identity

 In 1924, De La Salle College (DLSC) became a pre-war founding member of the National Collegiate Athletic Association (NCAA).
 Irish-American Br.
-Celba John Lynam, FSC organized the first De La Salle sports teams.
-The Irish colors of Green and White were chosen as the official LaS colors; Green was inspired by the national color of Ireland, where the original founding fathers of the De La Salle Christian Brothers originated from, while White represents the Philippines as the Pearl of the Orient Seas.
-The pre-war NCAA was the first and oldest collegiate athletic association in the Philippines composed of De La Salle College, San Beda College, University of the Philippines, University of Santo Tomas, Institute of Accounts (now as Far Eastern University), National University, Ateneo de Manila and University of Manila.
+Celba John Lynam, FSC, organized the first De La Salle sports teams.
+The colors of green and white were chosen as the official La Salle colors; Green was inspired by the national color of Ireland, where the original founding fathers of the De La Salle Christian Brothers originated from, while White represents the Philippines as the Pearl of the Orient Seas.
+The pre-war NCAA was the first and oldest collegiate athletic association in the Philippines composed of De La Salle College, San Beda College, University of the Philippines, University of Santo Tomas, Institute of Accounts (now Far Eastern University), National University, Ateneo de Manila, and University of Manila.

-The De La Salle basketball players were first referred to as the Green Archers during the basketball games of NCAA Season 16 (1939–40), where De La Salle made its way to the finals and won against eventual archrival Ateneo in an upset for its first basketball championship title in the seniors' division of the NCAA.
+The De La Salle basketball players were first referred to as the Green Archers during the basketball games of NCAA Season 16 (1939–40), where De La Salle made its way to the finals and won against their eventual archrival Ateneo in an upset for its first basketball championship title in the seniors' division of the NCAA.
 Accordingly, the news reporters who were covering De La Salle games at that time coined the team the "Green Archers" due in part to the De La Salle players' accurate shooting skills.
-The De La Salle Alumni Association (DLSAA) has three official Green Archer mascots that are – Gordo, Flaco, and Sally.
+The De La Salle Alumni Association (DLSAA) has three official Green Archer mascots – Gordo, Flaco, and Sally.
 The DLSU Green Archer statue standing in the central plaza was done by Ed Castrillo in 1985.
 It was first exhibited during the celebration of the Diamond Jubilee in 1986.

-The Green Archer is the traditional university mascot, the varsity teams of De La Salle University are collectively referred to as the Green Archers, however, each team has a specific moniker depending on what sport they play.
+Monikers

+While the university's athletic programs uses the Green Archer, each team has differing monikers corresponding to the sport and gender.
+In addition, for the Zobel Junior Archers, the word junior is added for their teams.
+The names are listed below.